 A Provocation for the Future of Learning

 The pandemic may be known as the tipping point that forced school districts around the world to abruptly embrace and employ online learning.
-For decades, DLR Group designers have challenged the industrialized model of education by proposing new concepts and design ideas that take learning outside the standard four-walled classroom and expand it to maker spaces, collaboration hubs, hands-on labs, and virtual experiences.
+For decades, our designers have challenged the industrialized model of education by proposing new concepts and design ideas that take learning outside the standard four-walled classroom and expand it to maker spaces, collaboration hubs, hands-on labs, and virtual experiences.
 Over the past few years some school districts welcomed this new approach to learning, while others were slower to adopt and implement change.

 Redefining the Student Experience

 With a renewed focus on remote instruction due to the pandemic, now is the ideal time to explore ways to transform education and meet the needs of today’s learners.
 The opportunity is ripe for school districts and communities to align and re-imagine how they deliver instruction through a variety of in-person and virtual experiences.

 Prior to formalizing this provocation, we conducted personal surveys of school leaders, educators, students, and parents to gain a better understanding of their mindset regarding the future of education.
 We asked survey participants to dream big and imagine how the pandemic could be a catalyst for positive change.
 We heard overwhelmingly that flexibility in both the learning environment and the learning experience is essential in a post-COVID-19 world.
 We also heard that experiential learning is the preferred model moving forward, whether that’s online, in a physical space, or a combination of both options.
 Many of our discussions during the survey also revolved around the use of technology to allow learning to occur anytime and anywhere.